-You can enable indentation for Racket by setting both the lisp and autoindent options in Vim.
+Otherwise, you can manually enable indentation for Racket by setting both the lisp and autoindent options in Vim.
 You will want to customize the buffer-local lispwords option to control how special forms are indented.
 See :help 'lispwords'.
-Both plugins mentioned in §24.3.1 "Plugins" set this option for you.

-However, the indentation can be limited and may not be as complete as what you can get in Emacs.
+However, using lispwords for indentation can be limited and may not be as complete as what you can get in Emacs.
 You can also use Dorai Sitaram's scmindent for better indentation of Racket code.
 The instructions on how to use the indenter are available on the website.